davidlaprade/davidlaprade.github.io/_posts/2020-12-06-software-mentorship.md

     you don't know what you're doing, or you're not being honest ("he doesn't like my code but won't just say it").
 This is very hard, and makes mentorship a real challenge that many are not prepared for.
+  * Don't take credit for your mentee's ideas.
+Be a good human.
+(I can't believe I even have to say this.)
+Beyond just being a good person, though, you should go out of your way to broadcast your mentee's good ideas every chance you get -- with attribution.
+This will help give your mentee confidence, which he/she probably sorely lacks, as well as build trust between your mentee and the rest of your team.
+Did your mentee spot a tricky bug that everyone had been wondering about for months?
+Publically commend Mentee about it.
+    Did someone just complement you when you raised a concern that you got from your mentee?
+"Thanks! <Mentee> pointed it out to me, I thought it was a great catch."
+Etc.
+    Do it in private conversations when your mentee cannot see, as well as publically where your mentee can.
+Again: every. chance. you. get.
   * Give your mentee chances to try and fail in low-stakes environments.
 E.g. Let them draft a technical design before you weigh in.
 Let them try to implement something their way -- even if they will probably fail.